rpap75/city-explorer/README.md

 Name of feature: #1

-Estimate of time needed to complete:
+Estimate of time needed to complete:2 hours
-2 hours

 Start time: 2:30

 Finish time: 3:55

 Actual time needed to complete: 1hr 30min

 Name of feature: #2

-Estimate of time needed to complete:
+Estimate of time needed to complete:2 hours

-3 hours 30 minutes
-Start time: 5:00
+Start time: 4:00

-Finish time: 6:30
+Finish time: 8:30

-Actual time needed to complete:
+Actual time needed to complete:4 hours 30 minutes

 Name of feature: #3

 Estimate of time needed to complete:2 hours